DavideRossi1/AdvancedHPC-Project/Distributed_MatMul/README.md

 ![naivenomult](imgs/results/naiveNomult.png)

 Excluding `dGemm` time, `init` and `gather` seem to be the most time consuming parts of the code (still nearly 2 orders of magnitude far from product part though).
+Also, `gather` reaches a peak with 16 processes, possibly due to the computational resources' physical position (in different trials, with different allocated nodes, gather time varied a lot).
 In order to understand how the code scales with the size, let's also plot the results for 10000x10000 matrices:

 ![naive10000](imgs/results/naive10000.png)